-How to Count Months Between Two Dates in Excel (Formula)
+How to Count Number of Months Between Two Dates in Excel

 - Written by Puneet

-In Excel, to get the count of months between two dates the best way is to use the DATEDIF function.
-In this function, you need to specify the start date and the end date.
-After that, you also need to specify the unit in which you want to get the result.
+In Excel, to get the number of months between two dates the best way is to use the DATEDIF function.
+In this function, you need to specify the start date and the end date

 two-dates-in-cells

-Formula to Get Months Between Two Dates (DATEDIF)
+Formula to Number of Months Between Two Sates (DATEDIF)

 1. First, in cell C2, enter the DATEDIF function.